datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 gRPC is a binary HTTP/2-based protocol.
 While this allows high performance, it is problematic for any programs that cannot speak raw HTTP/2 (such as JavaScript in a browser). gRPC-Web is a JSON and HTTP-based protocol that wraps around the plain gRPC to alleviate this problem and extend benefits of gRPC to the browser, at the cost of performance.

-The gRPC-Web specification requires a server-side proxy to translate between gRPC-Web requests and gRPC backend services.
-Ambassador can serve as the service-side proxy for gRPC-Web when `enable_grpc_web: true` is set.
+The gRPC-Web specification requires a server-side proxy to translate between gRPC-Web requests and gRPC backend services. $productName$ can serve as the service-side proxy for gRPC-Web when `enable_grpc_web: true` is set.

 Find more on the [gRPC Web client GitHub repo](https://github.com/grpc/grpc-web).